stigok/blog.stigok.com/_posts/2018-04-27-new-jekyll-blog.md

 Jekyll was perfect match for this

   1. Write markdown
+  2. Preview `bundle exec jekyll serve --limit_posts=5`
-  2. `git commit -am 'New post'`
+  2. Commit `git commit -am 'New post'`
-  3. `git push`
+  3. Push `git push`

-And that's it (assuming my server is auto-pulling, which it is currently not) !
+And that's it (assuming my server is auto-pulling, which it is)!